Zanyata/Wine-Classifier/README.md

 - Dimensionality reduction using feature importance from Random Forest

 ## Dataset
-The dataset is sourced from the UCI Machine Learning Repository and is accessible via the following [GitHub link](https://raw.githubusercontent.com/Zanyata/Wine-Classifier/refs/heads/main/data/wine.csv).
+The dataset is sourced from the UCI Machine Learning Repository and is accessible via the following [link](https://archive.ics.uci.edu/dataset/109/wine).

 ### Features
 The dataset includes the following attributes: